Volunteering Step-by-Step

 you much better; first we have to check if you are eligible and, if you

 are, which office will continue handling your enlistment.
+After the pre-check

 To do before arriving in Israel